UKnow: A Unified Knowledge Protocol with Multimodal Knowledge Graph Datasets for Reasoning and Vision-Language Pre-Training: UKnow

 \subsection{Dataset Collection}

 Following the proposed protocol and three phases, we collect a new dataset, a large-scale multimodal knowledge graph from public international news.
-Our dataset consisting of 1,388,568 nodes of which 571,791 are vision relevant (i.e., a news image or a visual object) and 3,673,817 triples.
-Based on the Wikipedia API~\cite{Wikipedia-API} and our crawler system, we grab all the data of ``\textit{Worldwide Current Events}'' from Wikipedia since 2019 to 2022.
-Since Wikipedia only records the news URL and the HTML of original news from different news platforms is inconsistent, it is difficult to design a uniform crawler to get the well-structured raw data of news.
-Thus, we manually read each news and collect the original data.
-By this way, each news in our dataset is marked with extremely clean \textbf{title}, \textbf{content}, \textbf{time}, [\textbf{image}], \textbf{image description}, \textbf{event description}, [hierarchical] \textbf{event name} (\eg, \textit{``Armed conflicts and attacks$\rightarrow$War in Donbass''}), and \textbf{event attribute} (location, date, \textit{etc}).
-We propose two category sets of news event called: \textit{Event-11} and \textit{Event-9185}, which is coarse-grained and fine-grained respectively.
-For example, \textit{``Sports''} is a kind of coarse-grained event label in \textit{Event-11} and \textit{``2019 Daytona 500''} is a fine-grained label in \textit{Event-9185}, detailed in \cref{tab:coraevent}.
+Specifically, based on the Wikipedia API~\cite{Wikipedia-API} and our crawler system, we grab all the data of ``\textit{Worldwide Current Events}'' from Wikipedia.
+As demonstrated in top of Fig.~\ref{fig:event}, we propose two category sets of news event called: \textit{Event-11} and \textit{Event-9185}, which is coarse-grained and fine-grained respectively.
+For example, \textit{``Sports''} is a kind of coarse-grained event label in \textit{Event-11} and \textit{``2019 Daytona 500''} is a fine-grained label in \textit{Event-9185}, detailed in Tab.~\ref{tab:coraevent}.
+Since Wikipedia only records the news URL (downward black arrow in Fig.~\ref{fig:event}) and the HTML of original news from different news platforms is inconsistent, it is difficult to design a uniform crawler to get the well-structured raw data of news.
+Thus, we manually read each news and collect the original data (rightward black arrow).
+By this way, each news in our dataset is marked with extremely clean \textbf{title}, \textbf{content}, \textbf{time}, [\textbf{image}], \textbf{image description}, \textbf{event description}, [hierarchical] \textbf{event name} (\textit{e.g.}, \textit{``Armed conflicts and attacks$\rightarrow$War in Donbass''}), and \textbf{event attribute} (location, date, \textit{etc}).
+Subsequently, as shown in bottom right of Fig.~\ref{fig:event}, we apply the designed pipeline to sequentially undergo phases 1/2/3 to restructure the above extracted raw data, resulting in the knowledge graph under the \method format.